 The ruby is without a doubt, a very beautiful stone.
 The most obvious visual characteristic of the ruby is its intense, rich red color with a deep hint of blue.
 This is the most desired and valued color for a ruby (which comes in different shades of red).

-Where Does the Ruby Come From?
+Where the Ruby Comes From

-For hundreds of years Myanmar (the modern day Burma) was the main source of deep red rubies.
-Today ruby also comes from India, Thailand, Cambodia, Nepal, Vietnam, Pakistan, Macedonia and even Greenland.
+For hundreds of years, Myanmar (the modern day Burma) was the main source of deep red rubies.
+Today ruby also comes from India, Thailand, Cambodia, Nepal, Vietnam, Pakistan, Macedonia, and even Greenland.